Christian Pulisic opens up on Chelsea struggles, mental battle

 The USMNT rely heavily on Pulisic and he wants to do his talking on the pitch.
 But this time, his talking off the pitch was just as impressive.

-He is developing into a mature, thoughtful and considered person off the pitch.
-In his own words, that is most important.
+He is developing into a mature, thoughtful and considerate person off the pitch.
+In his own words, how he is as a person off the pitch, that is most important.
 He is okay with admitting his struggles instead of burying his head in the sand.
-We should all take note of that.
+We should all take note of that and follow his lead.

 “There’s a great focus in the team and I don’t know exactly the math, but even with three wins I don’t think it is guaranteed we are going to qualify,” Christian Pulisic told ProSoccerTalk before the opening game of this penultimate cycle of games.